Chicago T-Bone Accident Lawyer

 Most of the time, side impact crashes are caused by negligence.
 A driver runs a red light or a stop sign either because they’re driving aggressively or were distracted by talking or texting on a cell phone and didn’t see the light or stop sign before entering the intersection where you had the right of way.

 If your crash was caused by another person’s negligence or recklessness, you have a legal right in Illinois to recover compensation for your injuries and other damages.
-An experienced auto accident lawyer can go over the facts of your case and determine whether you might have a claim.
+An experienced lawyer can go over the facts of your case and determine whether you might have a claim.

 Common Injuries in Side Impact Accidents